Tuesday, 01 November 2022 00:00

 The feet are incredibly complex, intricate parts of the human body, made up of a number of different and important bones.
 Each bone serves a critical function, including the cuboid bone.
 One ought to know about this bone because it serves an important role in supporting the arch of the foot and providing stability.
 As the name of the bone suggests, it is shaped in a kind of cubical structure.
 This bone is located in the midfoot area and is situated essentially on the outer side of the foot.
 Being diligent in taking good care of the cuboid bone is essential to maintaining good foot health because if it moves out of alignment, a condition known as cuboid syndrome might develop.
 This foot affliction can cause a variety of symptoms, most notably a kind of pain on the outer side of the foot.
 This area of the foot is commonly referred to as the lateral area.
 For more information about this important bone in the foot, contact your podiatrist.

 If you have any concerns about your feet, contact one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Biomechanics in Podiatry